basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 ### Hardware crypto
 {% strip 2 %}
     {% if cpu_series == 0 %}
+        {% if family in ["efm32zg"] %}
+            This MCUs has support for hardware accelerated AES128.
+        {% else %}
             This MCUs has support for hardware accelerated AES128 and AES256.
+        {% endif %}
     {% else %}
         This MCU is equipped with a hardware accelerated crypto peripheral that can speed up AES128, AES256, SHA1, SHA256 and several other cryptographic computations.
     {% endif %}